aMytho/GlimBoi-Docs/content/docs/commands/commands.md

 ### Basic Info

 Commands work the same as any other chatbot.
-A viewer types !commandName in chat and a script is ran.
-This script is divided into "actions".
+When a command is activated its actions will run.
 Actions are instructions for the command.
 Commands are created on the commands page or from chat using the syntax -

 - !command add !NAME RESPONSE
 - !command new !NAME RESPONSE